yoterel/nepmap/README.md

 Activate the environment :\
 `conda activate nepmap`

-Install nerfacc from the ext folder (note: custom changes have been made to occ grid class so this version must be used):\
+Install nerfacc from the ext folder (note: custom changes have been made to occ grid class so this version of nerfacc must be used):\
 `cd ext/nerfacc`\
 `pip install .`